mjknj18/2019-NYC-Airbnb-Property-Data-Analysis/README.md

 #### Property Type Counts & Percentage

 1. Group cleaned data by borough and property type.
-2. Calculate total occurances of each property type.
+2. Count total occurances of each property type in each borough.
-3.
+3. Calculate percentage of each property type in each borough.
+4. Create pie charts of property type distribution in each borough.

 #### Property Type Average Availability

+1. Group cleaned data by borough and property type, and filter by availability.
+2. Calculate average availability of each property type in each borough.
+3. Plot bar graph of average property type availability per borough.

 #### Property Type Average Price

-1. Group cleaned data by borough and property type.
+1. Group cleaned data by borough and property type, and filter by price.
 2. Calculate average price per property type in each borough.
-3. Plot bar graph of average property type prices per borough.
+3. Plot bar graph of average property type price per borough.

 #### Property Type Average Minimum Night Requirement

+1. Group cleaned data by borough and property type, and filter by minimum night requirement.
+2. Calculate average minimum night requirement per property type in each borough.
+3. Plot bar graph of average property type minimum night requirement per borough.

 ### New York City Borough's Neigborhoods

+#### Most Reviews

+#### Highest Property Type Counts

+#### Highest Average Price

+#### Lowest Average Price

+#### Lowest Average Minimum Night Requirement